 We want to raise awareness and in turn teach people to use the three R’s: reduce, reuse and recycle.
 The first point would be the most important since it’s necessary to reduce the amount of purchase of new products.

 Have you ever wondered what will happen to your shirt, bag, or shoes once you no longer like them?
 Or when they don’t fit you or they are simply not in fashion?

 I would love to know if you have the answer to this question and tell me in the comments.

 It turns out that in the short term, we must change the way we buy.
 We must start by buying things with a legitimate value as well as feasible and versatile uses.
 Upcycling is the solution for this circular economy model, where resources are used for as long as possible.
 This way you will get more value while it is in use, to later restore and use them.

-How do I apply upcycling to my garments?
+How do I apply to upcycle my garments?

 You probably already have some ideas in mind, which I love, because I have them too!
 And I’d love to know if you wear patches for those ripped jeans or pants.
 After all, this is yet another technique you can use to transform your clothes.
-Besides giving it attitude, you give it life.
+You not only give them a fresh look, but you also give it life.

 Start cutting pieces!